 The ferret foster program has it’s own unique challenges.
 The MFA foster program is very different from fostering a cat or dog from a shelter.
 For a cat or dog all you need is a bag of food, a dish, litter box and a leash; and of course a heart full of love.

-The ferrets available for fostering are usually middle aged.
-These ferrets are in good health, have great manners but folks want baby ferrets and pass over these very loving ferrets.
+The ferrets available for fostering are now middle aged, in good health, have great manners but folks want baby ferrets and pass over these very loving ferrets.
 Some of our foster ferrets may come with health or behaviour issues.

 Most of our foster ferrets are looking for a permanent life-long foster home.
 On rare occasions we do look for short term foster homes as well (1-4 months).